DCBIA-OrthoLab/TMJSeg/README.md

-# tmjseg
+# TMJSeg
-Temporo mandibular joint segmentation algorithm in computed tomography images
+Temporomandibular joint segmentation algorithm for computed tomography images

 ## How to use a Matlab code as a standalone application